smroid/cedar-server/about.md

 # About Cedar-server

-As noted in the [README.md](README.md) file, Cedar-server implements a plate solving pipeline to help you aim your telescope.
+Cedar-server implements a plate solving pipeline to help you aim your telescope.

-Cedar-server's design provides rich functionality, high performance, and simple usage.
+Cedar-server's design provides rich functionality, high performance, reliable operation, and simple usage.
 To the greatest extent possible, all internal settings and calibrations are performed automatically so the user does not need to tweak endless knobs in a hunt for good results.

 ## Processing pipeline